kice/vs_mxnet/README.md

 4. MXNet needs large commit size, do be careful of your system maxinum commit size.
 But runtime memory usage is average.

 5. MXNet will take some time for cudnn auto tuning for convolution layers every time. set MXNET_CUDNN_AUTOTUNE_DEFAULT=0 to disable it.
 More info [here](https://mxnet.incubator.apache.org/faq/env_var.html).

+6. Please remember that during feeding the first frame, MXNet will allocate very large VRAM block, you might get **Out of Memory** error.
+Please reduce the patch size to solve it.

+7. You might need to restart the program (e.g. vsedit) after you changing the input model file.

 Compilation
 ===========